-The Best Green Bean Casserole — A healthier, modern, fresher take on classic green bean casserole!
+The Best Green Bean Casserole — A fresher take on classic green bean casserole!
 No processed soups nor canned ingredients and instead made with fresh green beans, mushrooms, red onions, and a cheesy crispy breadcrumb topping that will have the whole family going back for seconds!
 Put this on your Thanksgiving, Christmas, and holiday entertaining menus!

 The BEST Green Bean Casserole Recipe